 This engaging life skills elective provides foundational life skills for upper elementary students as they prepare for the next educational level – middle school!
 Students are empowered to effectively manage their assignments, due dates, and study time by teaching them study skills using the highly acclaimed SOAR (Select, Organize, Associate, and Regulate) curriculum in conjunction with Steven Covey’s Seven Habits of Healthy Kids.

 Students will study all components of theater arts, from backstage and technical aspects to the history and development of theater through the ages.
 In the spring students perform in a musical play.
 Students get involved through a job or role according to their interests and skills, whether it is dancing, sewing, or managing other students.
 The experiences they will gain through this production will equip them with invaluable team-building and problem-solving skills for the future.

 This class will encourage your student to unplug from technology for a while and learn to interact with family and friends.
 Your student will work on interpersonal skills as they learn to play dozens of family-friendly games.
 Games such as Parcheesi, Monopoly, Allowance Game, Checkers, Chinese Checkers, Sorry, Trouble Scrabble, Yahtzee, Tenzi, Bunko, Bocci Ball.
 There will be card games too, that encourage families to play together...War, Crazy 8's, Spoons, etc.

-These skills can fill a child's toolbox so when meeting new friends or put in a new environment, children can think of clever ways to interact without relying on electronic devices.
-Games teach processing skills, cooperation, good sportsmanship, taking turns, and increases concentration.
+These skills can fill a child's toolbox so when meeting new friends or being put in a new environment, children can think of clever ways to interact without relying on electronic devices.
+Games teach processing skills, cooperation, good sportsmanship, taking turns, and increasing concentration.
 Come join us for an afternoon of fun!